Branislav Mezei: Playing career

 Mezei moved to Canada to play junior hockey with the Belleville Bulls of the Ontario Hockey League.
 Mezei played three seasons with the Bulls from 1997 until 2000.
 After his second season, he was drafted tenth-overall by the New York Islanders.
 He joined the Islanders organization in 2000.
 Mezei played two seasons in the Islanders organization, including 66 games with the Islanders.
 He recorded his first NHL assist against the Columbus Blue Jackets on December 23, 2000, and he scored his first NHL goal on March 31, 2001, against the Boston Bruins.
 In July 2002, he was traded to the Florida Panthers.
 He was a member of the Panthers from 2002 until 2008, playing a further 178 games primarily in a defensive role.
 He tallied 5 goals and 19 assists in his NHL career.

 During the 2004–05 lockout, Mezei played for Trinec Ocelari HC and HK Dukla Trenčín.
 In 2008, Mezei moved to Europe to play with Barys Astana of the KHL.
 He has since played for Espoo Blues, HC Plzen, HC Pardubice and Lev Poprad.

-On August 31, 2014, Mezei remained in the KHL, signing with his fourth club, in Croatian based KHL Medveščak Zagreb on a one-year deal.
+On August 31, 2014, Mezei remained in the KHL, signing with his fourth club, the Croatian based KHL Medveščak Zagreb on a one-year deal.
 After just 8 games with the Croatian club, Mezei was released mutually from his contract in order to return to his native Slovakia with HK Nitra on October 24, 2014.